 They eventually settled for a pool like normal people.

 One guy, who had disputes over money for a house-build, reports that he found 50 Thai workers with pick-axes outside his door.

-When the military men said they were going to clean up Pattaya they clearly meant they were going to ‘clean up in Pattaya’.
+When the military men said they were going to clean up Pattaya perhaps they meant they were going to ‘clean up in Pattaya’.